Open Enrollment Act

 - If the number of pupils who request a particular school exceeds the number of spaces available at that school, a lottery shall be conducted in the group priority order identified in paragraphs (1) and (2) to select pupils at random until all of the available spaces are filled.

-- Can the transferring students displace any other pupil who resides within the attendance area of that school or is currently enrolled in that school?
+Can the transferring pupils displace any other pupil who resides within the attendance area of that school or is currently enrolled in that school?

 When is the school of enrollment required to notify the applicant parent, or guardian and school district of residence?